Baked Cod with Tomatoes & Chickpeas

 • Sugar: Balances the acidity of the tomatoes and enhances their natural sweetness.

-• Chickpeas: Add hearty texture and protein to the dish, complementing the flakiness of the cod.
+• Chickpeas: Add hearty texture and protein, complementing the flakiness of the cod.

-• Capers: Contribute a briny tanginess, adding depth of flavor to the tomato-chickpea mixture.
+• Capers: Add a briny tanginess to the dish.

-• Sherry Vinegar: Provides a subtle acidity that brightens the dish, complementing the sweetness of the tomatoes.
+• Sherry Vinegar: Provides a subtle acidity that brightens the dish.
+Feel free to substitute red wine vinegar.

-• Thyme: Infuses the tomato-chickpea mixture with earthy and aromatic notes.
+• Thyme: Infuses the tomato-chickpea mixture with earthy flavor.

-• Cod: A mild and flaky white fish that pairs perfectly with the tomato-chickpea mixture.
+• Cod: A mild and flaky white fish that pairs nicely with the tomato-chickpea mixture.
+Halibut, tilapia, or even salmon would all be delicious substitutes; just adjust the cooking time based on the thickness of the fillets.

 • Paprika: Adds a subtle flavor and vibrant color to the cod.